borncreativeuk/jonathansblog-featured-image-setter/readme.txt

 == Description ==
 Quickly set the featured image for all posts which dont have one

-1. Navigate to Settings > Set Featured Images
+1. Navigate to admin > Born Creative > Set Featured Images
 1. Click the 'Select Image' button
 1. Click the 'Apply' button that shows once you have selected an image